swapnil-shah/react-hooks/README.md

 This hook accepts an argument which initial value of state property and returns current value of state property and a method which is capable to update the current value of state property

 Default value is never used in re-renders

+When you have to update state based on the previous state state, pass in the prev state value to state setter